Case: Two Scenarios

 Background

-The client, Two Scenarios, needed to import historical pharmaceutical pricing data into their own database to be used in Tableau.
+The client, Two Scenarios, needed to import historical pharmaceutical pricing data into their own database to power a Tableau dashboard and

 Challenges

-We encountered the following challenges during the project:
+We identified the following challenges within the codebase as received:

 Solution

-Before doing any more work, we needed to identify which columns were static and which ones actually changed over time.
-This revealed only the pricing and "packing code" changed over time.
-This also revealed a potential data anomaly which could be that a company changed its name and prior data wouldn't link to new data.
+Together with the client, we scoped what data was relevant for the dashboard.
+We also identified which fields were static and which were dynamic.
+This revealed that only the pricing and "packing code" changed over time.
+This also revealed a potential bug in the original dashboard: if a company changed its name, it was treated as a different entity, leading to data anomalies.
 We then designed a new normalised database schema as shown below:

 Two Scenarios Data Import